College of Language and Communication Heliopolis

 Graduates will be able to:

-• Understand and apply ethical, legal, and regulatory frameworks governing media production and dissemination in professional decision-making.
+a.4 Adhere to ethical, legal, and regulatory frameworks governing media production and dissemination to ensure integrity, fairness, privacy protection and intellectual property compliance.

 Examples of expected graduate abilities: